 The best projects will be featured on the soft robotics toolkit website.
 In addition, there will be a grand prize awarded to the author(s) of the best contribution, as well as a few smaller prizes for runners up.

-Register for the competition here.
+Registration for the competition is now closed.
 You will receive a confirmation email upon completion.
 Check your spam folder if you don't see it in your inbox!
 After you have registered, we will contact you with information on how to set up your wiki page on our website.

 To be considered for the prize, simply document your work on the Soft Robotics Toolkit website by June 2017.
 All website contributions that meet the eligibility criteria will automatically be considered for the prize.
 Details of how to submit your work to the website can be found here: http://softroboticstoolkit.com/contribute